-The New England Federation of Humane Societies (NEFHS) is currently seeking speakers for our 74th Annual Conference, taking place March 30 – April 1, 2019 at the Crowne Plaza Hotel in Warwick, Rhode Island.
+The New England Federation of Humane Societies (NEFHS) is currently seeking speakers for our 75th Annual Conference, taking place April 4 – April 6, 2020 at the Radisson Hotel in Nashua, New Hampshire.

 We welcome proposals that would be of interest to all levels of experience of those working and volunteering in the animal welfare field.
-This year we are particularly interested in proposals addressing successful transitioning into the specific changes we are seeing in the animal welfare field in New England.
+This year we do not have a specific theme, but invite topics and ideas from all aspects of animal welfare.